|Nutritional Guidelines (per serving)|

-- 2 1/3 cups (292 g) all-purpose flour
+- 2 1/3 cups/292 grams all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/4 tsp salt
+- 1/4 teaspoon salt

 - For the Pistachio Marzipan:

-- 3/4 cup (85 g) confectioners' (powdered) sugar
+- 3/4 cup/85 grams confectioners' (powdered) sugar

-- small pinch cardamom (optional)
+- Optional: small pinch cardamom

-- 1 1/2 tbsp water
+- 1 1/2 tablespoon water

-1. In a large bowl using electric beaters, or in a stand mixer fitted with a whisk attachment, cream together the butter and sugars until light and fluffy, about 3 to 5 minutes.
+In a large bowl using electric beaters, or in a stand mixer fitted with a whisk attachment, cream together the butter and sugars until light and fluffy, about 3 to 5 minutes.

-2. In another large bowl, whisk together the flour, baking powder, and salt.
+In another large bowl, whisk together the flour, baking powder, and salt.

 Add the flour to the wet ingredients in 3 additions, beating after each addition.
 Continue beating on medium speed until the dough begins to pull together into a ball, about 1 minute more.

-3. With clean, lightly floured hands, gather the dough into a ball and flatten slightly into a disk.
+With clean, lightly floured hands, gather the dough into a ball and flatten slightly into a disk.
 Wrap in plastic or parchment paper, and chill for at least 20 minutes.

 Add the water, 1 teaspoon at a time, pulsing between additions.
 Remove the bowl from the processor and transfer the ground nut mixture to a small bowl.
 The mixture may appear crumbly, but you should be able to compress it easily into small balls.
-If not, add another 1-2 teaspoons of water, mixing well after each addition.
+If not, add another 1 to 2 teaspoons of water, mixing well after each addition.
 Cover and set aside.

-5. Preheat the oven to 350° F (177° C).
+Preheat the oven to 350 F (177 C).
 Line 2 baking sheets with parchment paper.
 Set aside.

-6. Divide the chilled dough into quarters.
+Divide the chilled dough into quarters.
 Place one piece between 2 sheets of wax paper or lightly floured parchment paper.
-Roll out the dough to between 1/8" (0.3 cm) and 1/4" (0.6 cm) thick.
+Roll out the dough to between 1/8-inch (0.3 cm) and 1/4-inch (0.6 cm) thick.

-With clean hands, pinch off small pieces of the pistachio marzipan, and roll into balls about 3/4" (2 cm) in diameter.
+With clean hands, pinch off small pieces of the pistachio marzipan, and roll into balls about 3/4-inch (2 cm) in diameter.
 Place a marzipan ball in the center of each dough round.

 Gently fold up the sides of the dough to form a triangle, allowing some of the filling to show.
 Pinch the corners of the dough tightly to seal.

-8. Bake the hamantaschen in the preheated oven for 12 to 14 minutes, or until the dough is firm and the bottoms begin to turn a light golden brown.
+Bake the hamantaschen in the preheated oven for 12 to 14 minutes, or until the dough is firm and the bottoms begin to turn a light golden brown.